AnthonyP57/Cirilla---a-LLM-made-on-a-budget/DPO/README.md

 Amazing but this loss is not differentiable, because we sample from the LLMs with some strategies e.g. greedy, ...
 So we cannot use gradient descent for that.

-But there is an analutical solution to this equation:
+But there is an analitical solution to this equation:

 $\pi_{r}(y \vert x) = \frac{1}{Z(x)}\pi_{ref}(y \vert x) \space exp(\frac{1}{\beta}r(x, y))$